 These ride-sharing services are available in most metro areas in the U.S and beyond.
 They are usually less expensive than a rental car or taxi and more convenient than public transportation, especially when we have all our luggage.

 We use the mobile apps to check the fare, and can often get a ride within 5-10 minutes – especially from busy places like airports and hotels.
 Uber and Lyft have brought competition into the ground transportation market, which helps keep prices down.
 However, sometimes taxis are still your best bet.

 Want to use Uber or Lyft on your next trip?
 Here are my tips for successfully using Uber or Lyft with kids.

 Download both the Uber and Lyft apps on your mobile phone.
 Both services are available in most big cities, and often, one will be a little less expensive than the other.
 You can quickly check prices for your trip on both and then choose the option you like better.

 Look for coupons

-When you need a ride, open the app and punch in the name or address of the place you want to go.
+When you need a ride, open the app and type in the name or address of the place you want to go.
 You'll get a list of different car options and prices, with approximate arrival times.
-Select the ride you want, and you'll receive the name of your driver and a description of the car.
-The driver will call you when he/she arrives, or sooner, to ensure a smooth pick up.

 When you arrive at your destination, you just collect your bags and thank your driver.
-You do not need cash or credit card handy because the app completes the transaction with the payment information you input earlier.
-Tips are not expected with Uber or Lyft.
+You do not need cash or a credit card because the app completes the transaction with the payment information you input earlier.

 What size car do you need?